AdobeDocs/media-analytics.es-ES/help/media-overview.md

 | **PS3/PS4 de Sony** |  | ![](assets/icon-blue-check.png) |
 | **(Otros/nuevos dispositivos conectados)** |  | ![](assets/icon-blue-check.png) |

-Para el SDK de medios, consulte Compatibilidad con versiones de plataforma [mínima](./sdk-implement/setup/setup-overview.md#minimum-platform-version)
+For Media SDK, also see Minimum Platform Version Support[](./sdk-implement/setup/setup-overview.md#minimum-platform-version)

-## Seguridad de la capa de transporte {#transport-layer-security}
+## Transport Layer Security {#transport-layer-security}

-**Aviso TLS:** Adobe cuenta con estándares de seguridad que requieren la finalización de la vida útil de protocolos de seguridad más antiguos.
-Para seguir cumpliendo con los estándares de protocolo de seguridad en evolución, Adobe está avanzando hacia el uso de TLS 1.2, con el fin de tener la versión más actualizada y segura en uso.
-A partir del 20 de febrero de 2019, Adobe solo admitirá TLS 1.1 o posterior.
-Con este cambio, Adobe ya no recopilará datos de usuarios finales con dispositivos o navegadores web más antiguos que implementen TLS 1.0.
-La migración a TLS 1.2 ofrece una seguridad mejorada.
+**TLS Notice --** Adobe has security compliance standards that require the end-of-life of older security protocols.
+To continue to meet the evolving security protocol standards, Adobe is moving toward the use of TLS 1.2, in order to have the most up-to-date and secure version in use.
+From February 20th, 2019, Adobe will support only TLS 1.1 or later.
+With this change, Adobe will no longer collect data from end users with older devices or web browsers deploying TLS 1.0.
+Migrating to TLS 1.2 provides improved security.
 Es importante que revise los detalles específicos y que planifique los cambios para garantizar una transición sin contratiempos.

 >[!NOTE]
 >